 But what surprised me the most in Cape Verde was that it didn't matter where the people I met came from Nigeria, Senegal, Ghana or Liberia, they all had more or less the same things in their heads as their European counterparts: football, television, mobile phones, cars and so...
 I was very naive hoping to find some kind of "traditional African culture" in today's West Africa, it may still exists somewhere, but sure is not easy to get there, even by your own boat.

-So after almost one year I decided to come back to Europe, God and the Wind brought me to Flores island where I stay for more than 2 years fixing and improving Xebec.
+So after almost one year I decided to come back to Europe, God and the Wind brought me to Flores island where I stayed for more than 2 years fixing and improving Xebec.

 In this photo I was already arriving there after 30 days sailing alone, it really made me very happy to see land again!

-And then after that I stayed here in the Azores, going from one island to the next, actually I write these lines from Ponta Delgada, São Miguel island, I have already lived in all of the Azores islands but Santa Maria, where I hope to go shortly, and after that I'll have to decide where to go next.
+And then after that I stayed here in the Azores, going from one island to the next, actually I write these lines from Malbusca, Santa Maria island, I have already lived in all of the Azores islands and finally last summer (2019) sold Xebec and settle down in the Azores permanently.